herculeshamanaka/coursera_getting_and_cleaning_data_project/README.md

 ## Repository Info
 This repo contains the R code and files requested for the Coursera course "Getting and Cleaning Data".
 The dataset used for this can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data linked to the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 > To run the R script the data you must follow these rules:
 >   - data files are uncompressed
 >   - file names are unchanged

 ## Repository Files

-CodeBook.md
+`CodeBook.md` : general info and main variables of the R script

-run_analysis.R
+`run_analysis.R` : R script which performs the steps required for the project

-averages_data.txt
+`average_data.txt` : flat file with the final result of the R script